SQM case

-Sociedad Química y Minera de Chile (SQM) is a Chilean chemical and mining company, who mines lithium and makes fertilizer and other chemicals.
+Sociedad Química y Minera de Chile (SQM) is a Chilean chemical and mining company that mines lithium and makes fertilizer and other chemicals.
 The company is currently under indictment and investigation for diverting funds to different politicians in Chile.
 The SQM Case is closely related to the Penta Case, since defendants from both cases overlap and it is the same type of crime.
-So it's also called the Penta-SQM Case.
+So it is also called the Penta-SQM Case.
 So far, 6 defendants have been charged.